Teaching programming languages online – challenges and how to address them

 - Instant Feedback: Feedback on programming syntax, code construction, loops, etc., is fundamental to a student.
 While it is critical to provide swift and responsive feedback to the students, the dearth of comprehensive tools and features may affect the facilitation of instant feedback and guidance.
 Instead of this, availability of syntax highlight and code editing tools helps and troubleshoot syntactic problems of the programmers, alongside other open-ended queries.

-The role of an advanced online classroom software
+Role of an advanced online classroom software

 An advanced online classroom software comes with the tools that facilitate the teaching of programming languages in a virtual environment.
 Not only does it foster collaboration but it comes equipped with the features that automatically highlight the wrong code and suggest alternatives.
 Let’s see how an advanced virtual classroom makes it easy to teach programming online: